Illinois Court Records

 What is a Search Warrant in Illinois?

-Section 6 of the Illinois Constitution guarantees its citizens the right to be secure in their person, property, and possessions against unreasonable searches, seizures, and undue invasion of privacy.
+Generally, Section 6 of the Illinois Constitution guarantees its citizens the right to be secure in their person, property, and possessions against unreasonable searches, seizures, and undue invasion of privacy.
 This section is, however, subject to a search and seizure clause: "No warrant shall be issued without probable cause, and must be supported by an affidavit describing the place to be searched and the persons or things to be seized."
 This is similar to the provisions of the Fourth Amendment of the United States Constitution.
-These provisions are a protection against unreasonable search and seizure.
+These provisions protect against unreasonable search and seizure.

 Under the law, the following are listed as items that can be listed in search warrants and subsequently seized:

-- Any tool or article designed or created to commit an offense or already used to commit an offense;
+- Any tool or article designed or created to commit an offense or already used to commit an offense.

-- Any person who has been kidnapped in Illinois or another jurisdiction but is being held in Illinois;
+- Any person who has been kidnapped in Illinois or another jurisdiction but is being held in Illinois.

 - Any human fetus or corpse.